tarsisexistence/routeshub/docs/README.md

 # Introduction

+⚙ **Routeshub** is a route management library and pattern, that acts as _hub_ which brings control,  stable and predictable interaction with application through declarative design

 ## What is it❓

 ⚙ **Routeshub** is a _route management_ library and pattern, that acts as _hub_ which brings control and stability to the application through declarative design.